uc-dataviz/course-notes/05-proj-1.Rmd

 #### Reviewer tasks {.unnumbered}

 Each team will review the proposals of two other teams.
-The peer review will be completed by Mon, Apr 18.
-On that day teams will have access to the project repos of the two teams whose work they're reviewing.
+The peer review will be completed by Tue, Apr 19.

 The peer review assignments are as follows: